Lyberta/Singularity/README.md

 At the head of it is an authoritarian organization called [World Health Organization](https://en.wikipedia.org/wiki/World_Health_Organization) which publishes the main document called [ICD](https://en.wikipedia.org/wiki/International_Classification_of_Diseases) which dictates what is a "disease" and what is not.

+Of course, a lot of drugs exist only to mask the symptoms the patient feels, not the cause of the problem.
+Big Pharma puts profit over people like any insitution of greed, violence, oppression and mass murder.
+And only the biggest cases such as opioid epidemic ([I](https://www.youtube.com/watch?v=5pdPrQFjo2o), [II](https://www.youtube.com/watch?v=-qCKR6wy94U), [III](https://www.youtube.com/watch?v=uaCaIhfETsM)) are being called out.

 ### Mental health system

 *["And those who were seen dancing were thought to be insane by those who could not hear the music."](https://www.youtube.com/watch?v=BBY4zUFxUjA) - [Friedrich Nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche)*